 This post may contain affiliate links.
 If you use them we will earn a small commission but it won't cost you anything extra

 Jenia and I have been flying extensively since 2012.
 We’ve found intercontinental flights can be really draining.
 In the last few years we started hearing more and more about how great noise-canceling headphones are for long flights, but because good ones are expensive, we steered clear.
 Could they really be that nice?
 Are noise canceling headphones worth it?
 Since lots of people said they were, we splurged and purchased a pair while in the USA this summer.
-We opted for these JBL noise canceling headphones, which offer similar performance to those made by brands like Bose but are less pricey–especially now that the price has been reduced to $160 instead of $200.
+We opted for these JBL noise canceling headphones, which offer similar performance to those made by brands like Bose but are less pricey–especially if you’re able to catch them on a sale below the list price of $200.

 I let my dad try them out.
 He was impressed and also a bit mystified.
 “How do they work?”
 He asked.